SpecFlowOSS/SpecFlow/docs/Bindings/SpecFlow-Assist-Helpers.md

 Deciding to use a vertical or horizontal table layout is subjective.
 Choose the layout that is easiest to read given the information in the table.

 SpecFlow matches table values to property names regardless of letter case.
-To SpecFlow, "BackAccount", "Bank Account", "BANK ACCOUNT" and "bank account" will all map to a property named `BankAccount`.
+To SpecFlow, "BankAccount", "Bank Account", "BANK ACCOUNT" and "bank account" will all map to a property named `BankAccount`.
 More information on column naming is below.

 ### Using CreateInstance with a Class